chef/automate/components/automate-chef-io/content/docs/saml.md

 The `groups_attr` setting is optional.
 However, if it is not provided, users authenticating via SAML will not be members of any teams.
 {{% /warning %}}

+When `allowed_groups` is set, only users with at least on of the configured groups are able to sign into Chef Automate using SAML.
+Furthermore, all of the user's groups that are _not_ in the list are discarded, and not available to Chef Automate.
+If the configuration example above was applied, only users in either "group1" or "group2" are allowed to sign in.
+In Chef Automate, those groups would appear as `team:saml:group1` and `team:saml:group2` respectively.

 Chef Automate supports using SAML to authenticate users and apply permissions to SAML groups.
 See [IAM Overview]({{< relref "iam-v2-overview.md" >}}).